 Attested: AI iter 14 Abone; RC Abona (The oft-cited Portus Abonae is a modern invention.)

-Notes: This analysis rejects the traditionally suggested location at Sea Mills, part of Bristol, on the river Avon, by its confluence with the river Trym, at about ST550757.
+Notes: This analysis rejects the traditionally suggested location at Sea Mills, part of Bristol, on the river Avon, by its confluence with the river Trym.
 Exactly what was there after the initial Roman conquest is uncertain: see Tratman and Higgins.
 Dogged adherence to that mistaken idea has stopped previous commentators from understanding that two lines have been accidentally transposed in AI.
 It appears to run thus: